alexgorji/tutorial-ansible-django-docker-cloud/README.md

    - Set up Nginx for ports 80 and 443 (role: `nginx-sites-enabled-file.yml`)

 5. **Step-5: Deploying a Demo Django Project (With Static Files, SQLLite/Postgres Database, and Media)**
+  - Add staticfiles' path to backend service
+  - Add a media volume to backend service if needed
-   - Setup Ngninx to use static and media files
+  - Setup nginx service and update configuration files to use static and media files
-   - Use a db service for using Postgres
+  - Add a db service for using postgres
-   - Use `env_files` for setting up database settings in Django settings and Postgres container.
+  - Use env_files for setting up database settings in Django settings and postgres container

 6. **Step-6: Backup Mechanism**
    - Create backups manually into a backup volume